samwallach7/NHL_Analysis/README.md

 ## Technologies

-Here's a list of technologies used in the project:
+Below is a list of technologies used in the project:

 ### Python libraries
    - Matplotlib